Mccalabrese/SQL-and-Postgre-to-detect-fraud/README.md

 What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?
 Explain your rationale in the markdown report.

-*Cardholder 2 is making many small daily transactions with their card, while cardholder 18 is making large but infrequent transactions.
-I do not believe this is evidence of fraud occuring on these cards.*
+*Cardholder 2 is making many small daily transactions with their card, while cardholder 18 has infrequent large transactions that break the normal spending pattern through the year.
+This may be cause for concern that these transactions could be fraudulent.*

 ### Cardholder 25 outlier transactions: